Eric-Ward475/Class-Notes/English/English 1H/Mythology Notes/Mythology Part 1.md

 - The Romans simply copied the Olympians
 - They were deeply religious but not imaginative

+**Truly Roman Figures**
 - Before the Olympians, they had very vague definitions of their Gods
 - The most important truly Roman Gods were:
 	- Lares
 	- Penates
 	- They protected the home and hearth
 - Each family owned a Lar, who was the spirit of an ancestor and several Penates (gods of the hearth and house)
 - The Fauns were Roman satyrs
 - Quirinus was the name for Romulus, founder of Rome
-- The Manes were spirits of the good dead.
-They were worshiped
+- The Manes were spirits of the good dead and they were worshiped
 - The Lemures were the spirits of the wicked dead and were feared
 - The Camenae were goddesses who cared for springs and wells, cured disease and fortold the future

+### The 2 Great Gods of Earth
+- They were Demeter and Ceres